The Greek Word Meraki – To Do Something With Love, Passion and a Lot of Soul

 Tango - Dancing with passion, with every fiber of your body, giving it your all!

-It can be the simplest of tasks, such as making a cup of coffee for your husband; you made it with love, with devotion, with meraki!
+The simplest of tasks, such as making a cup of coffee for your husband, when done with love and devotion is a task done with meraki!

 Coffee - Made with meraki